IN THIS SECTION

 Designated Safeguarding Lead: Mrs E Danneau-Joyce - Assistant Headteacher

-Deputy Designated Safeguarding Lead: Ms N Savin - Achievement Leader for Year 9 and Deputy Inclusion Manager
+Deputy Designated Safeguarding Lead: Ms N Savin - Key Stage Achievement Leader, Responsible for Year 10 and Deputy Inclusion Manager

 Our policy has been drawn up on the basis of law and guidance that seeks to protect children, namely: